zzzi2p/rrd4j-jfreesvg/README.md

 - Smaller image files (especially if gzipped)
 - Much less bandwidth usage if images are gzipped in-flight
 - JFreeSVG binary is only 50KB
+- Rendered images almost identical to the PNG versions

 ### Usage Example